 - Raise awareness of Integrative Medicine and its contribution to more sustainable healthcare systems in the EU and a more holistic approach to health.

 - Focus on the integration of Complementary modalities into the health systems of the EU Member States.

-- Protect and promote citizens’ right to choose their own healthcare while providing access to information on Integrative Medicine and Health.
+- Protect and promote citizens’ right to choose their own healthcare while providing access to Integrative Medicine and Health information.

 - Advocate for EU involvement in setting unified standards for regulation of Integrative Medicine and Health.

 - WHO - EUROCAM is accredited as a non-state actor by the WHO Regional Committee for Europe.